-Applicants can choose to complete the SSA template provided or provide evidence in another form.
-Either way, Applicants are to determine who their relevant stakeholders are, including suppliers, customers, employees and identify these and provide evidence of communication in any form including but not limited to emails, memos, website content, meeting minutes.
+Applicants are to provide a Communications Strategy, identify their relevant stakeholders, including suppliers, contractors, customers, employees, and provide evidence of communicating with these stakeholders including but not limited to emails, memos, website content, meeting minutes, on the issues listed above.

-Applicants are welcome to use the SSA information material (brochure and presentation) provided in the Resources section on the SSA website to assist in communications.
-Applicants must engage with internal staff and suppliers on SSA as minimum.
+Applicants can use the SSA information material (brochure and presentation) provided in the Resources section on the SSA website to assist in communications.

 SSA-MAN-002_SSA

 CP_TECHNICAL

-REQUIREMENTS_v1.3.docx
+REQUIREMENTS_v1.4